LEAN MANUFACTURING IS A CONTINUOUS IMPROVEMENT MODEL THAT STRIVES TO ELIMINATE NON-VALUE-ADDED ACTIVITES

 The Lean Enterprise Certification Program (LECP) body of knowledge was created by the Society of Manufacturing Engineers (SME).
 Impact Washington is the sole delivery partner for SME in Washington.
 The class is intended to provide training and experience to those individuals who would play the role of “Lean Champions” within their organizations.

-Impact Washington’s one-day Lean 101 training programs provide students with training, simulation kits, and all necessary workbooks and course materials.
+This one-day Lean 101 training workshop provide students with education, tools, simulation kits, and all necessary workbooks and course materials.
 Our programs help manufacturers learn how to:

-Each training session accommodates 20-22 students and includes four hours of classroom training and four hours of simulation game where trainees assume different roles in an imaginary company that transforms from mass production to Lean methods.
-Learn more about upcoming certification programs and lean workshops in the Seattle area and around Washington State on our Manufacturing Events page.
+Each session accommodates 20-22 students and includes four hours of classroom training and four hours of simulation game where trainees assume different roles in an imaginary company that transforms from mass production to Lean process improvement.
+Learn more about upcoming certification programs and workshops in the Seattle area and around Washington State on our Manufacturing Events page.